vonovak/react-native-bottom-toolbar/README.md

 Bottom toolbar styled as in iOS, implemented in JS, typed with Flow.
 Highly configurable with text or icons (I recommend `react-native-vector-icons`) and nested actions that display in ActionSheetIOS (iOS only).
 You can also render your own components as content.

-Breaking changes in 4.0.0: `color` now applies to both icons and text, `size` was renamed to `iconSize`, `font` was removed, the package now does not have any dependencies, `customRenderer` was replaced with `IconElement` prop.

 ### Expo demo

 [here](https://expo.io/@vonovak/bottom-toolbar-demo), code for the demo is in the `example` folder